-Best Practice Planning Build feedback loops into program design and logic.
+Type of Best Practice Best Practice Planning Build feedback loops into program design and logic.
 The portfolio of activities to be developed and managed by the 3 nonprofit organizations will be reviewed a minimum of quarterly throughout the program period.
 Maintain the flexibility to rebalance portfolio initiatives, as needed, to achieve the portfolio's goals and objectives.

 Staffing Clearly define portfolio implementation responsibilities and clarify roles to minimize confusion.
 The roles of the 3 nonprofit organizations have been clearly defined.
 Integration Leverage relationships from complementary organizations such as utilities, trade allies, and industry specialists.
-The partnership is structured to leverage all resources, assets and relationships of the three non-profit partners, the 4 IOUs as well as SDG&E, local governments, and other organizations that also have information about local government best policies, practices, tools, techniques, etc. for reducing energy and GHGs.
+The partnership is structured to leverage all resources, assets and relationships of the three non-profit partners, the 4 IOUs, and other organizations that also have information about local government best policies, practices, tools, techniques, etc. for reducing energy and GHGs.
 Reporting & Tracking Clearly articulate the data requirements for measuring portfolio and program success.
 Monthly coordination meetings coupled with quarterly portfolio reviews and adjustments.
 Design tracking systems to support the requirements of all major users: program administrators, managers, contractors and evaluators.